Godswilleo/hr_annual_merit_reward/README.md

 8. Get the number of people from each department who scored 50 and above in quarter 2
 9. Get the staff who had the highest KPI for each department
 10. Generate the January salary schedule while factoring in the rewards for each category of staff
-11. Difference in total remunerations after implementing the rewards
+11. Get the difference in total remunerations after implementing the rewards

 ## Technologies used and skills demonstrated
 * Python    - Cleaning and Transformation using Pandas, Matplotlib, Charts, Functions, loops